THIS WAS POSTED ORIGINALLY IN NOVEMBER OF 2010

 As we have evolved (for lack of a better term) as a society, our language has become more prudish and the return to our puritan roots seems to have accelerated.
 No longer are we allowed to say what we really feel for fear of being excommunicated from the fashion flock, distanced from our peers or worse, being considered “out” by the “in” crowd.
 Our language has shifted exponentially.
 There are expressions that you can no longer say and on the same token things that you have to say…or else!
 Here is a list of the most important ones, to ensure you stay politically correct in these confusing times:

-- Worldwide no-no is the N-word.
+- Worldwide no-no is the N-word, unless you are one.

 - People with intellectual disabilities no longer can be called Retarded.
 Whereas I find it most applicable in the case of Umar, that retarded member of the Lucky Sperm Club who tried blowing up Flight 253 on Christmas Day.